wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 cores, since most components of an out-of-order core are still in-order, such as fetch, decode, issue, and retirement.
 Loads and stores are pushed into the load and store queue in program order as well.

-zSim core simulation works by computing the receiving and releasing cycles of an uop for every simulated component using two inductions rules.
-The first induction rule states that, given a series of uops, uop<sub>1</sub> ... uop<sub>n</sub>, and a series of pipeline components (in the physical order), S<sub>1</sub>, ..., X, Y, ..., S<sub>m</sub>, we can compute the receiving and releasing cycle of any uop<sub>i</sub> on component Y, if the releasing cycles of all previous uops on all components are known.
-The second induction rule states that, given uops and stages identical to what was stated above, we can compute the releasing cycle on *X* and the receiving cycle on *Y* for any uop<sub>i</sub>, if (1) the receiving cycle of uop<sub>i</sub> on *X*; (2) the receiving and releasing cycles of uop<sub>i</sub> on all previous components; and (3) the releasing cycles of all previous uops on all components, are known.
+zSim core simulation leverages two inductive rules to compute the receiving and releasing cycles of an uop for every simulated component.
+The first inductive rule states that, given a series of uops, uop<sub>1</sub> ... uop<sub>n</sub>, and a series of pipeline components (in the physical order), S<sub>1</sub>, ..., X, Y, ..., S<sub>m</sub>, we can compute the receiving and releasing cycle of any uop<sub>i</sub> on component Y, if the releasing cycles of all previous uops on all components are known.
+The second inductive rule states that, given uops and stages identical to what was stated above, we can compute the releasing cycle on *X* and the receiving cycle on *Y* for any uop<sub>i</sub>, if (1) the receiving cycle of uop<sub>i</sub> on *X*; (2) the receiving and releasing cycles of uop<sub>i</sub> on all previous components; and (3) the releasing cycles of all previous uops on all components, are known.

-From a high level, the second induction allows us to start from the initial component (the receiving cycle on which is known) and derive the receiving and releasing cycles of one single uop on all components by indictively applying thr rule while "pushing" the uop down the pipeline.
-The first induction allows us to derive the timing of all uops in the program order if we can compute the timing of a single uop on all components using the second rule.
+From a high level, The first induction allows us to derive the timing of all uops in the program order. the second induction allows us to start from the initial component (the receiving cycle on which is known) and derive the receiving and releasing cycles of one single uop on all components by indictively applying the rule while "pushing" the uop down the pipeline.
 We next use an example to illustrate this process.

 Assume *X* and *Y* are two stalling pipeline components.
 Without loss of generality, we also assume that there are *k* non-stalling stages in-between.
 Given that we have already derived the receiving and releasing cycle of all previous uops in a basic